thosgood/this-weeks-finds/markdown/251-300/week287.md

 (df) (dg) = - (dg) (df)

-the algebra Ω(A) is not commutative.
+the algebra \Omega(A) is not commutative.
 However, it's "graded commutative", meaning roughly that it's commutative except for some systematically chosen minus signs.